williamhk2/lor-deck-checker/README.md

 - `decks`: all decks with factions and cards (object definitions from [runeterra](https://github.com/SwitchbladeBot/runeterra)).
 - `markedCards`: cards with issues, according to current check rules. `count` are the total of cards in all decks.
-- `markedFactions`: cards with issues, according to current check rules.
+- `markedFactions`: regions (factions) with issues, according to current check rules.
 - `issues`: used to show messages about issues with deck. i.e., "There is more than one deck without champions" (RiotLock).

 ```